Every year, bus crashes lead to serious injuries and an increasing number of fatalities.

 What to do following a bus accident

-The first concern, of course, is to get proper medical attention – for yourself and anyone else who has been injured.
+The first concern is to get proper medical attention – for yourself and anyone else who has been injured.

-If a crash has resulted in loss of life, it’s also mandatory to call the police.
+If a crash has resulted in loss of life, it’s mandatory to call the police.

 Beyond these initial priorities, it can strengthen a subsequent claim if you or someone you know is able to record evidence of what occurred.